Yoshi: Appearances

-In Super Mario series
+Super Mario series

-Super Mario World featured Yoshi's first video game appearance (left).
+Super Mario World featured Yoshi's first appearance (left).
 The inspiration for Yoshi can be traced back even further; Miyamoto designed a green dragon for the 1984 game Devil World which shared many similarities with Yoshi.

-Yoshi first appeared in the 1990 Super Mario World, as a rideable companion to Mario.

-Yoshi makes a minor cameo in Super Mario 64, where he is found on the roof of Peach's castle after Mario collects all 120 Power Stars, where he delivers a message from the developers and rewards Mario with 100 extra lives and an improved Triple Jump.
-Yoshi is one of the primary protagonists and the first playable character in Super Mario 64 DS, alongside Mario.

-Yoshi returns as a mount in Super Mario Sunshine, New Super Mario Bros.
+Yoshi made his debut in Super Mario World in 1990, where he appeared as Mario’s rideable companion.
+He later made a small cameo in Super Mario 64.
+After Mario collects all 120 Power Stars, Yoshi can be found on the roof of Peach’s Castle and there, he delivers a message from the developers and rewards Mario with 100 extra lives and an enhanced Triple Jump.
+Yoshi also appears as one of the main protagonists and the first playable character in Super Mario 64 DS.
+Yoshi returns as a mount in several later Super Mario games, including Super Mario Sunshine, New Super Mario Bros.
 Wii, New Super Mario Bros.
-U, and Super Mario Galaxy 2.
-Yoshi also appears in Super Mario Odyssey as a capturable character.
-He may be found on top of Peach's Castle and the player may employ his characteristic Flutter Jump and eating powers if captured.

-Yoshi appears in Super Mario Bros.
-Wonder as a playable character, with red, yellow, and blue variants.
-The Yoshi's have the Flutter Jump ability, along with the ability to be ridden by other players.
+U, Super Mario Galaxy 2 and Super Mario Maker.
+In Super Mario Odyssey, he appears as a capturable character on top of Peach’s Castle, allowing the player to use his Flutter Jump and eating abilities.
+In Super Mario Bros.
+Wonder, Yoshi appears as a playable character, with red, yellow, and blue variants.
+These Yoshis can use the Flutter Jump and can also be ridden by other players.